ShanMorton/ShanMorton.github.io/README.md

  To add files to git

  git rm -f <filename>
- To remove a file from git   th  -f is for "force"
+ To remove a file from git   the  -f is for "force"

+ This line is to simulate a change done by another user.